Saunved/mint-css/README.md

 ![alt text](./themes_ui.gif "Themes GIF")

 ## What are flavors?
 A flavor is a type of UI.
 E.g. "Material design" is a flavor, or "Flat" is a flavor.

+The idea behind flavors is simple:
+If you want to change your website's UI (say from Material to Flat), all you have to do to is change **one** stylesheet reference!
+This can be achieved by maintaining a standard [class-list](./docs/class-list.md) across flavors.

-I decided not to call it a theme, since that term is used to define the color themes in this project.
-Flavors contain partials (css code for different UI elements). **All flavors share javascript components that add functionality to the css.**
+Flavors contain partials (css code for different UI elements) and **share javascript components that add functionality to that css.**

 You can create your own flavors.
 You can even copy and modify some partials from the existing flavors if you wish to.
 To start creating flavors quickly, you can create a copy of the existing ```blueprint``` flavor, and modify it however you wish to.
 You can refer to the ```default``` flavor to get an idea of the implementation.